 Resolute sponsors multiple contributory and non-contributory defined benefit pension plans, in addition to numerous defined contribution plans, for our U.S. and Canadian employees.
 The company also provides various group insurance plans for employees and other post-employment benefit (OPEB) plans for retirees, depending on the circumstances.
 Some of the above plans are covered under collective bargaining agreements.

-Employee contributions generally range from 0-8% of their salary, but can reach up to 100% in certain locations up to the regulatory limit.
-Employer contributions range from 2.5-10% of the employee’s salary, depending on the location and applicable collective agreements.
+Employee contributions generally range from 0% to 8% of their salary, while employer contributions range from 2.5% to 10% of the employee’s salary, depending on the location and applicable collective agreements.

 The pension administration committee (PAC) oversees the day-to-day administration and other non-investment responsibilities of the Canadian pension plans, as well as the U.S. pension plans and the U.S. group insurance programs.
 The pension investment committee (PIC) oversees the investment of plan assets, including the review, update and approval of the investment policies, and monitors investment performance.

-In 2019, Resolute contributed $81 million to our defined benefit pension plans and $18 million to our defined contribution pension plans, while recognizing a $3 million credit in aggregate, before special events.
-We also made payments of $12 million to OPEB plans, while recognizing an $11 million credit to the net periodic benefit credit, before special events.
+In 2021, Resolute contributed $86 million to our defined benefit pension plans and $18 million to our defined contribution pension plans, while recognizing a $31 million credit in aggregate, before special events.
+We also made payments of $11 million to OPEB plans, while recognizing a $6 million credit to the net periodic benefit cost, before special events.